 One of the leading studies in this area of research comes from Jan De Loecker of Katholieke Universiteit Leuven and Jan Eeckhout of the Barcelona Graduate School of Economics.
-In a 2017 paper, they found that markups increased substantially across all U.S. industries, from 21 percent in 1980 to 61 percent in 2016.13 (See Figure 2.)
-They found a similar increase in markups for firms globally in another paper, though the trend was strongest in North America and Europe.14 Tying these results to observations of rising market concentration, De Loecker and Eeckhout found that the increase in markups has been driven by the top firms by market share in each industry.
+In a 2017 paper, they found that markups increased substantially across all U.S. industries, from 21 percent in 1980 to 61 percent in 2016.13 (See Figure 2 on the following page.)
+They found a similar increase in markups for firms globally in another paper, though the trend was strongest in North America and Europe.14 Tying these results to observations of rising market concentration, De Loecker and Eeckhout found that the increase in

+Figure 1: Average Industry Concentration Has Diverged Nationally and Locally since 1990 markups has been driven by the top firms by market share in each industry.